Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 Most donkey owners are also so poor that they cannot afford adequate food, leaving their donkeys to starve as they work them to death.
 Neither do they have safe spaces to stable them overnight, abandoning them to the mercy of the streets.

-Working alongside our partner, Rest Ur Ass (RUA), and thanks to our supporters’ generosity, we are working tirelessly to end this cruelty and save donkey lives through crucial public awareness campaigns, vital food and veterinary care, and the supply of humane harnesses and halters.
+Working alongside our partner, Rest Ur Ass (RUA), and thanks to our supporters’ generosity, we are working to end this cruelty and save donkey lives through crucial public awareness campaigns, vital food and veterinary care, and the supply of humane harnesses and halters.

 Tanzania 🇹🇿